-3.2.4 Utility Improvements
+3.2.3 Utility Improvements

 Utility services to the proposed project would be provided by the City of San Mateo (storm drain, sanitary sewer), the Mid-Peninsula Water District (water service), and Pacific Gas & Electric (PG&E) (electricity).
-The project would install new sanitary sewer and storm drain laterals that would tie into a 12-inch storm drain main in East 3rd Avenue, and into an eight-inch gravity sewer main and a four-inch water main in South Claremont Street.
+The project would install new sanitary sewer and storm drain laterals that would tie into 12-inch sanitary sewer and storm drains and four-inch water mains located in South Claremont Street.

-3.2.5 Green Building and Energy Efficiency Measures
+3.2.4 Green Building and Energy Efficiency Measures

-The project would be designed for energy efficiency and water conservation in accordance with the 2019 California Green Building Standards Code (CALGreen).
-This includes mandatory installation of electric vehicle charging stations, low-flow plumbing fixtures, and low-water use landscaping.
+The project would be designed for energy efficiency and water conservation in accordance with the latest California Green Building Standards Code (CALGreen).
+This includes mandatory installation of low-flow plumbing fixtures and low-water use landscaping.
 In addition, photovoltaic panels would be installed on the rooftop, Energy Star appliances would be provided in the units, and windows would utilize low-emissivity glass.
 The project would conform to the City's Reach Code (Municipal Code Chapter 23.24), which requires new residential buildings and non-residential office and mixed-use buildings to be all-electric with a higher energy efficiency than what is required by CALGreen standards.

-3.2.6 Transportation Demand Management
+3.2.5 Transportation Demand Management

-The project would implement a Transportation Demand Management (TDM) Plan to encourage automobile-alternative modes of transportation and reduce vehicle trips to and from the site.
-The
+The project would implement a Transportation Demand Management (TDM) Plan to encourage automobile-alternative modes of transportation and reduce vehicle trips to and from parking garages near the site that would serve project occupants and visitors.
+The TDM Plan will include specific measures to be implemented by the project, including ride matching services, bike sharing, and Caltrain Go Passes for both office employees and residents.